Custom service desks

 Service desk requirements

 If the service desk requires calls to include secrets that cannot be exposed to end users, such as API keys, use middleware on your server to handle the calls.
-Proxy the calls from web chat.
-This middleware receives the calls from web chat and forwards them to the service desk along with the additional secret.
+Proxy the calls from the web chat.
+This middleware receives the calls from the web chat and forwards them to the service desk along with the additional secret.

 If the service desk operates on a domain different from your website, make sure that it supports CORS to handle requests from a web browser.
 Without CORS support, you can proxy the requests through your own server, eliminating the need for CORS.